kennygoff/piston/README.md

 ### Advanced

 Files starting with `.` will be ignored by piston.
-This allows you to create base templates that you can furthervextend, but not have show up with its own `.html` file.
+This allows you to create base templates that you can further extend, but not have show up with its own `.html` file.

 For example, I use `.base.jinja` and extend `index.jinja` from the base.
 Piston